Key Compliance and Security Considerations for the Energy Industry

 Microsoft provides a key tool to assist with monitoring compliance with regulations over time:

-- Microsoft Compliance Manager helps the organization understand its current compliance posture and the actions which it can take to help improve that posture.
+- Microsoft Purview Compliance Manager helps the organization understand its current compliance posture and the actions it can take to help improve that posture.
 Compliance Manager calculates a risk-based score measuring progress in completing actions that help reduce risks around data protection and regulatory standards.
 Compliance Manager provides an initial score based on the Microsoft 365 data protection baseline.
-This baseline is a set of controls that includes common industry regulations and standards.
+This baseline is a set of controls that include common industry regulations and standards.
 While this score is a good starting point, Compliance Manager becomes more powerful once an organization adds assessments that are more relevant to their industry.
 Compliance Manager supports a number of regulatory standards that are relevant for NERC CIP compliance obligations, including the FedRAMP Moderate Control Set, NIST 800-53 Rev. 4, and AICPA SOC 2.
 Energy industry organizations may also create or import custom control sets if needed.

 - Inconsistent reporting or tracking of progress on remediation actions